Cycle Indochina & Angkor

 Accommodation: Angkor Holiday Hotel (or similar)

-Day 8 : Drive To Phnom Penh, Stopping At Sambor Pre Kuk
+Day 8 : Drive to Phnom Penh, stopping at Sambor Pre Kuk

 Meals Included: Breakfast, Lunch

-We visit Sambor Prei Kuk, the most impressive group of pre-Angkorian monuments in Cambodia, with some of the oldest structures in the country.
-We'll also pause for a traditional Khmer lunch at a community restaurant.
-The road is currently undergoing some resurfacing, so some sections will be a bit bumpy.
+Today, we have a bus journey of approximately seven hours along National Road 6 to Phnom Penh, with a couple of stops along the way.After about three hours on the road, we visit Sambor Prei Kuk, the most impressive group of pre-Angkorian monuments in Cambodia, with some of the oldest structures in the country.
+We also pause for a traditional Khmer lunch at a community restaurant.
+The road is currently undergoing some resurfacing, so some sections are a bit bumpy.We should arrive in the Cambodian capital Phnom Penh in the late afternoon, the perfect time for a sundowner on the Mekong.Accommodation: Ohana Hotel (or similar)

-Day 9 : Sightseeing Including Royal Palace, Silver Pagoda And Tuol Sleng Genocide Museum And The Killing Fields
+Day 9 : Sightseeing including Royal Palace, Silver Pagoda and Tuol Sleng Genocide Museum and the Killing Fields

 Meals Included: Breakfast

-The fortunes of Phnom Penh have shifted dramatically during its history and the terrible years of the Khmer Rouge and subsequent civil war through the 1970s and ‘80s have scarred the country.
-During our stay we visit two sites, which give us a vivid impression of some of the horrors.
+The fortunes of Phnom Penh have shifted dramatically during its history and the terrible years of the Khmer Rouge and subsequent civil war through the 1970s and ‘80s have scarred the country.During our stay, we visit two sites on an approximately two to three-hour tour, which give us a vivid impression of some of the horrors.
 There is the Genocide Museum, which is the former Khmer Rouge prison known as S-21 or Tuol Sleng, in the city centre.
 And 9.3mi (15km) out of town is the area known as the Killing Fields, a mass grave and execution site for the former inmates of S-21.
-While visiting Tuol Sleng and the Killing Fields may not appeal to everyone, we feel they give us an important understanding of what the country and people endured.
+While visiting Tuol Sleng and the Killing Fields may not appeal to everyone, we feel they give us an important understanding of what the country and people endured.On a more positive note, the city is on the rise again and is a fascinating place with fine examples of French colonial architecture.
+We tour the Royal Palace with its Silver Pagoda.
+There is also excellent shopping at the Russian market, and the lively Mekong waterfront area.Accommodation: Ohana Hotel (or similar)

-Day 10 : Transfer To Takeo Then Cycle To Vietnam Border And Chau Doc
+Day 10 : Transfer to Takeo then cycle to Vietnam border and Chau Doc

 Meals Included: Breakfast

-This morning we transfer south out of Phnom Penh to the town of Takeo.
+This morning, we transfer (approximately two hours) south out of Phnom Penh to the town of Takeo.
 Here the road becomes quieter and we mount our bikes for the 31mi (50km) ride to the Phnom Den-Tinh Bien border.
-Once border formalities have been completed, we cycle approximately 18.6mi (30km) to Chau Doc.
+Once border formalities have been completed, we cycle approximately 18.6mi (30km) to Chau Doc.Accommodation: Chau Pho hotel (or similar)

 Meals Included: Breakfast, Dinner

-This morning, we ride from our hotel along a lovely quiet backroad lined with villages and dwellings before stopping for lunch and transferring the rest of the way to Vinh Long by bus.
-Leaving the bikes on the mainland, we take another boat (20 minutes) to reach our homestay guesthouse on an island in the Mekong Delta, known as the 'rice bowl' of Vietnam.
-After settling in we can explore the area on foot.
+This morning, we ride from our hotel, leaving around 7.30am, along a quiet backroad lined with villages and dwellings before stopping after 31mi (50km) for lunch around 1pm.
+After an hour, we transfer (approximately two hours) to Vinh Long by bus.
+Leaving the bikes on the mainland, we take another boat (30 minutes) to reach our homestay-style guesthouse on An Binh Island in the Mekong Delta.After settling in we can explore the area on foot.
 The rivers and canals of the Mekong Delta form an amazing network of waterways.
 The area is best known for its abundant rice production, but in many areas farmers are now moving to more profitable fish farming and fruit and vegetable growing.
 The evening is tranquil with dinner at the homestay and true Delta hospitality.
-We spend the night sleeping at a simple guesthouse built in the style of a local house.
-Bedding, a mosquito net and a small towel are provided.
+We spend the night sleeping at a guesthouse built in the style of a local house.
+Bedding, a mosquito net and a small towel are provided.Accommodation: Homestay-style guesthouse Mekong Delta

 Meals Included: Breakfast

-We leave by boat, stopping en route to see Cai Be floating market, a small-scale traditional trading spot.
-A little further, we make a short stop to see cottage industries producing items such as popped rice, pancakes, wine and other homemade products.
-We start our ride towards Cai Lay, where we take a scenic route through orchards and alongside the Mekong.
-Back on the bus in My Tho, we drive to the heat, hustle and bustle of Ho Chi Minh City, still usually known as Saigon.
+Leaving the homestay around 8am, we have a 45-minute boat ride to Cai Be, stopping en route to see cottage industries producing items such as popped rice, pancakes and wine.
+We then start our 22mi (35km) ride towards Cai Lay, where we take a scenic route through orchards and alongside the Mekong.
+We finish cycling around 1pm.After lunch, we’re back on the bus in My Tho, driving (2hr to 2hr 30min) to the heat, hustle and bustle of Ho Chi Minh City, still usually known as Saigon.
 This is an exciting and absorbing city where scooters pack the streets and temples stand alongside modern developments.
-Devastated by the Vietnam War, it is now a free-market city where (almost) anything goes.
+Devastated by the Vietnam War, it is now a free-market city where (almost) anything goes.Accommodation: Acnos Hotel (or similar)

-Day 13 : Free Day In Ho Chi Minh City
+Day 13 : Free day in Ho Chi Minh City

 Meals Included: Breakfast